C4S4BL4NC4/natours-express-api/obsidian/vaults/nodeJS/Data Modeling/Natours Model.md

 });
 ```

-#### Child Referencing in MongoDB
+#### Child and Parent Referencing in MongoDB

-Meaning in this case that `tours` and `users` will always be their separate documents and we will only keep the `id`s of the  of the tour guides in a `tour` document.
+In this use case for the sake of an example we are using child referencing.
+Meaning, in this case that `tours` and `users` will always be their separate documents and we will only keep the `id`s of the  of the tour guides in a `tour` document.
 And when we query the tour we get access to the tour guides without them being actually saved on the tour document.

 ```JavaScript
 // in TourModel.js